//PERFORM /SPEAK /WORKSHOP

 • On-site production support during the session

-Travel and lodging support, compensation, and recording / streaming policy all vary by role and format.
+Additional benefits may include: Travel and lodging support, compensation, and recording / streaming, varying by role and format.
 Specifics are detailed in the offer letter when you're selected.

 Stay in the Loop